aspuru-guzik-group/mission_control/docs/user_guide/flows.rst

 ==============
 Defining Flows
 ==============
-MissionControl defines abstract flow specs as dictionaries with a few primary
+Abstract flow specs are defined as dictionaries with a few primary
 components:

 label
   a human-readable label for the flow

 key
-  Often you will want to have a key that uniquely identifies a flow.
+  A key that uniquely identifies a flow.
   For example, a UUID.
 This key is useful for tracking flow statuses, and for avoiding name collisions when you work with multiple flows.